 Atrial Septal Defect – Jade’s Story

-Jade was born prematurely 16 years ago.
-She was eventually diagnosed with a number of heart defects, including Atrial Septal Defect.
+Jade was born prematurely and was eventually diagnosed with a number of heart defects, including coarctation of aorta and atrial septal defect.
 Operated on when she weighed just 2lbs 2oz, she is Britain’s smallest ever open heart surgery survivor.
-This is her story, as told by her mum Mags:
+This is her story, first shared in 2016, and told by her mum Mags:

-‘Jade, who has just turned 16 years old, is our infertility baby who arrived after four years of trying.
+Jade is our infertility baby, who arrived after four years of trying.

 A doctor told me (quite bluntly) that my baby was dying and needed to come out as soon as possible by emergency c section.
 I was so scared because there were so many doctors and nurses in the room and I just kept praying for my baby to live.
 I remember when she was born she just looked so tiny and red.
 It was such a relief when she gave a cry before being rushed off without me even being able to touch her.